Nexdata-AI/.github/profile/README.md

 ------

-You can visit our website :
+You can visit our website for more info:
 | Scope | Url |
 |---|----|
 | International | https://www.datatang.ai |